 The button at the bottom of the page will take to the submission form.
 In order to ensure the best chance of your proposal being accepted, take a moment first and look over our values and look over the list below that outlines the types of presentations we are looking for.
 This is not a litmus test, just guidelines.
 If you don’t check all the boxes, that is ok.
 Please still submit your idea.

-You might also look through the GDevCon YouTube Channel to see some examples of previous presentations at the original GDevCon in Europe.
+You might also look through our YouTube Channel to see some examples of previous presentations.

 Our ideal presentations:

 - Are original content.
-We are not looking for recycled NI Week or CLA Summit Presentations.
+We are not looking for recycled NI Week or CLA Summit Presentations, but we are open to revisiting previous presentations.
 If you have presented on this topic before explain to us how your new presentation is different.
 What new insights will you share?